zhreshold/zupply/README.md

 #### Features
 - Zero dependency, only C++ 11 standard
 - Designed to be easily included in projects, no need to link
-- Pure and clean, everything wrapped in namespace zz, almost no pollution if you don't expose the namespace
+- Pure and clean, everything encapsulated in namespace zz, almost no pollution if you don't expose the namespace ([explain](https://github.com/ZhreShold/zupply/wiki/Why-not-single-file-and-header-only%3F))
 - Targeting Linux/Windows/Mac OS X/Partial Unix based OSes, meanwhile providing unified experience coding on each platform

 #### What's included